pgeschwill/ePaper-voice-assistant/README.md

 ```

 ## Sources
-I was inspired to do this project by several sources which are listed below:
+I was inspired to do this project by these sources:

 * https://www.techwithtim.net/tutorials/voice-assistant/wake-keyword
 * https://community.element14.com/challenges-projects/element14-presents/project-videos/w/documents/4628/raspberry-pi-e-ink-task-organizer----episode-422